10 Ways to Keep Toddlers Busy While You Work From Home

 Ice Toy Excavation: Grab an ice cube tray and tiny plastic toys that can fit in it, have your kid help you fill the tray with water and place in the freezer.
 Then check back in a few hours and task them with excavating the toys!!
 They can try using salt, running water over the ice, using play-doh tools or play kitchen utensils, and so on.

 Make Paper Chains: Paper chains are a classic craft and can be made endlessly!
 Cut a bunch of paper strips ahead of time and show your kid how to use tape to loop them together.
 Challenge them to vary colors and then invite them to decorate the house with their beautiful results.

+What are your favorite ways to keep toddlers busy while working from home?
 Good luck fellow parents, we got this.